 Compare the Terms for Federal Student Loans and Private Student Loans

 There are many options available when it comes to financing your education.
 The federal government offers the Stafford Student Loan, which features the opportunity for an interest subsidy while you are in school.
-However, the drawback to this student loan is that there are additional fees added onto the original amount borrowed, so if you have other qualifying loans on the market, you should compare the terms for Federal Student Loans and Private Student Loans.
+However, the drawback to this student loan is that additional fees are added onto the original amount borrowed, so if you have other qualifying loans on the market, you should compare the terms for Federal Student Loans and Private Student Loans.

 Compare the Application Process for Federal Student Loans and Private Student Loans